 - There is no recapture fee (no penalty for selling the house)

-- Can often be combined with state assisted programs, such as down payment assistance to help pay closing costs or make a down payment to lower the loan amount.
+- It can often be combined with state-assisted programs, such as down payment assistance to help pay closing costs or make a down payment to lower the loan amount.

 3.75% rate (NOTE: This rate is not the rate of today, just used for example below)